Use Your Old iPad as a Second Monitor

 4. Your tablet appears as a second display

-Why Duet over free alternatives: Lower latency, better color accuracy, and it supports touch input — you can tap and interact with your computer through the tablet screen.
-It was built by former Apple engineers and it shows.
+Why Duet over free alternatives: Lower latency, better color accuracy, and it supports touch input – you can tap and interact with your computer through the tablet screen.
+The responsiveness is noticeably better than the free options, especially over USB.

-The old pricing situation: Duet used to be a one-time $10 purchase.
-They moved to subscription pricing at $4/year.
-If you bought it years ago, your old license may still work on an older iPad.
-Worth checking before re-purchasing.
+The pricing situation: Duet used to be a one-time $10 purchase, then briefly $4/year, and has since jumped to $48/year (Air) or $72/year (Pro with drawing features).
+That’s a significant cost.
+If you bought it years ago, your old license may still work on an older iPad – worth checking.
+Otherwise, try the free alternatives below first.

-If you’re on Windows and don’t want to pay for Duet, Spacedesk is a solid free alternative.
+If you’re on Windows and don’t want to pay for Duet, Spacedesk is the one to try.
+It works on Windows 10 and Windows 11, treats your iPad as a true second display (not a mirror), and costs nothing.

 Option 4: Deskreen (Any Computer + Any Tablet) – Free, Open Source